Skip to main content

 Reporting COVID-19 Test Results to OSDH

-To request SpringML access or with questions regarding lab reporting, contact:
+To request OLRS access or with questions regarding lab reporting, contact:

-The preferred method of reporting non-covid diseases or conditions to the OSDH is through the secure, web-based Public Health Investigation and Disease Detection of Oklahoma (PHIDDO) system.
-Healthcare providers interested in learning more information about the PHIDDO system or becoming a user may contact the Infectious Disease Prevention and Response Service.
+The preferred method of reporting non-COVID-19 diseases or conditions to the OSDH is through the secure, web-based Public Health Investigation and Disease Detection of Oklahoma (PHIDDO) system.
+Health care providers interested in learning more information about the PHIDDO system or becoming a user may contact the Infectious Disease Prevention and Response Service.

-The Infectious Disease Prevention ad Response Service Epidemiologist-on-Call is available 24 hours/7 days a week at (405) 426-8710 for communicable disease consultations and reporting of diseases or outbreaks.
+The Infectious Disease Prevention and Response Service Epidemiologist-on-Call is available 24 hours/7 days a week at (405) 426-8710 for communicable disease consultations and reporting of diseases or outbreaks.

-Oklahoma is ready to facilitate electronic transmission due to the benefits described below and in light of the updated requirement in state reportable conditions rules.
-The objective of the Oklahoma Electronic Laboratory Reporting (ELR) project is to convert Oklahoma laboratories to provide positive lab results for reportable diseases/organisms to the OSDH via secure electronic transmission, replacing the conventional paper method of reporting and greatly enhancing the online/web-based data entry process utilized by practitioners.
+Oklahoma is ready to facilitate electronic transmission due to the benefits described below and as mandated in state reportable conditions rules OAC 310:515.
+The objective of the Oklahoma Electronic Laboratory Reporting (ELR) project is to convert Oklahoma laboratories to report lab results for reportable diseases/organisms to the OSDH via secure electronic transmission, replacing manual reporting methods and greatly enhancing the online/web-based data entry process utilized by practitioners.

 Advantages of ELR